CartoDB/documentation/app/content/analytics-toolbox-bq/guides/tilesets.md

 ### Creating a tileset

-As a CARTO Spatial Extension module, the Tiler's capabilities will be available as SQL procedures that can be executed directly from your [BigQuery console](https://console.cloud.google.com/bigquery) or client of choice after connecting your CARTO account to BigQuery.
+As a CARTO Analytics Toolbox module, the Tiler's capabilities will be available as SQL procedures that can be executed directly from your [BigQuery console](https://console.cloud.google.com/bigquery) or client of choice after connecting your CARTO account to BigQuery.

 To check that your Google account has access to the Tiler, try running this query: